 UK interest rates remain unchanged at 0.5%

-As widely expected, the Bank of England has kept interest rates unchanged at 0.5% today for the third month in a row.
+As widely expected, the Bank of England has kept interest rates unchanged at 0.5% today for the second month in a row.

-In related news, the European Central Bank will announce its decision later today with regard to interest rates for the euro zone – rates are also expected to remain on hold.
+In related news, the European Central Bank is expected to announce a cut in interest rates for the euro zone later today.